weilandia/coding-for-managers/git/lecture-notes.md

   puts "All I got for valentine's day was #{gift.sample}."
 ```

-**Exercise: check the status of the repo.
-Then stage it.
-Finally, commit it.**

 - **Exercise: check the status of the repo.
-Then stage it.
-Finally, commit it.**

-**Exercise: check the status of the repo.
 Then stage it.
 Finally, commit it.**

 - Use `$ git log` to look back at the history of this branch